Fischer a "titan" of the National Party

 "He was one of the great National party leaders, for Tim the country meant everything, but he always did things in the national interest.

+Start the day with all the big news in agriculture!
+Click here to sign up to receive our daily Farmonline newsletter.

-The story Fischer a "titan" of the National Party first appeared on The Land.
+The story Fischer a "titan" of the National Party first appeared on Farm Online.